Professional reviews for your published books...

 In this highly personal retrospective, author Marilee Eaves recreates a childhood of privilege and the gradual development of wisdom and the wish to give back.
 Eaves’ book opens at a critical juncture.
 Consigned to a locked hospital ward after a psychotic breakdown in her early college years, she receives a phone call from her mother insisting that she return home to New Orleans to be the Queen of the Krewe of Osiris Ball during the coming year’s debutante celebrations.
 Like her mother and grandmother, Eaves was expected to relish this honor, which denoted her as “royal” in NOLA’s lofty social circles.
 With trepidation she agrees, thus subsuming her own wishes, fears and ambitions to take her role in family tradition.
 Eaves describes her upbringing surrounded by luxuries but unsettled by a neglectful mother, an overbearing stepfather, a weight problem, and a slowly growing urge to escape.
 The life to which she was heiress would have seemed to some like a paradise of gala events, servants, prestige and even an overseas cruise.
 But it also included almost constant psychiatric therapies in adulthood, confusion, infidelities and more than one mental collapse.
 (Full review at Amazon.com)

-Mary Jo Doig believed she had grown up in an unremarkable home environment.
-She was able to start college and look forward to a career.
+Mary Jo Doig believed she had grown up in an unremarkable home environment... able to start college and look forward to a career.
 Pregnancy stalled that vision and giving birth to a child who died of birth defects was the first of many life burdens that Doig would bear.
-Her husband had a drinking problem that resulted in a traumatic auto accident.
+Her husband had a drinking problem resulting in a traumatic auto accident.
 He found another partner and left Doig alone, the single mother of two little boys.
-A friend encouraged her to go back to college, where she met a man to whom she was greatly attached but who was killed in a car wreck.
+She went back to college, where she met a man to whom she was greatly attached but who was killed in a car wreck.
 Loose and lonely, trying to find comfort in her Catholic beliefs, she met a man of few words who was pursuing his dream to be a farmer.
 The two married and Doig took well to rural life.
 A longtime knitter, she became a quilter and worked in case management with disabled individuals, but sadness continued to stalk her.
 One day she chanced on an article about childhood abuse.
-Her reaction to it was extreme.
-She soon realized that she was among those who had been verbally, physically and sexually abused.
-Memories of an uncle surfaced first, but later she recalled terrifying incidents with her father.
-Thus began six years of therapy.....
 (Full review at Amazon.com)

 Diego and Isabel fall in love – more than once, in more than one place, and more than one time.
 In this sophisticated exploration of the possibilities of time travel, we learn that the course of true love is ever changing, ever the same.Orton’s book, the first in a five part series, starts when the hero and heroine meet – again – and recreate an old love that ran aground fifteen years before when misunderstandings cropped up.
-After Diego rescues Isabel from an exploded building, and with those old confusions neatly smoothed over, the two resume their affair, living in a cabin in the woods somewhere near Denver.Until Matt, a physics professor, finds a metal sphere that was left at the bombed out building, bearing the inscription “e=mc2.”
-Somehow, the realization dawns that the sphere is connected to the ability to a series of films that depict Earth as it was before a doomsday scenario that will happen.
-All these elements and more are deftly mixed, stirred and spiced by Orton, who seems totally comfortable moving her fascinating cast of characters through time and space.
+After Diego rescues Isabel from an exploded building, and with those old confusions neatly smoothed over, the two resume their affair, living in a cabin in the woods somewhere near Denver.Until Matt, a physics professor, finds a metal sphere that was left at the bombed out building, bearing the inscription “e=mc2.” .
 (Full review at Amazon.com)

 In What Matters Most, author Helen Bea Kirk has painted a big canvas that engages us with its intimate portraits – a woman looking for what she’s lost by holding on to little pieces of the past, and a strong man used to being in control who wants to give in, for the first time, when he finds something he didn’t know he was looking for.
 When Meaghan and King first meet, it’s under less than ideal circumstances: heavily disguised, she’s robbing his pawnshop.
 When he tries to stop her, she fires her pistol.
 Yet for some reason, when the police arrive on the scene, he lies and covers for the mysterious stranger, more curious than threatened.
 (Full review at Amazon.com)